GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-children/index.md

 ## How this audit impacts overall Lighthouse score

-Lighthouse will flag this as a medium severity issue.
+Lighthouse flags this as a medium severity issue.
 It is important to fix, and may break the experience for users.
 In the example above, the element may still be announced as a list, but the number of items within the list may be unclear.